 Misuse of public rental housing (PRH), as well as other forms of subsidised housing, will not only lead to unfairness and inefficiency in resource allocation, but also prolong the waiting time of those in genuine need of public housing.
 We are therefore committed to safeguarding the rational utilisation of public housing resources by curbing any tenancy abuse.

-Tenants proven of abusing public housing resources may have their tenancy terminated and are liable to prosecution.
+Any public rental housing tenant found to have abused public housing resources may have the tenancy terminated and be liable to prosecution.

 The following are some examples of public housing abuse:

 - Operating illegal activities (e.g. gambling, storage of drugs)

 - False declaration of information (e.g. income, assets, marital status or household particulars)

 If the abuse is of a more serious nature, we will terminate the concerned tenancy without prior warning.
 The more serious breaches include cases of:

 - Subletting (with or without rental income)